REGISTRATION REQUIREMENTS AND PROCEDURES

 Q: I was able to vote many years ago.
 How come my name is not in the CLOV?

 A: If you failed to vote in the last two (2) elections, your voter’s records will be deactivated and your name removed from the CLOV.
-You may apply to reactivate your records when the next registration period opens.
+For the 2022 National Elections, you may apply to reactivate your records until the end of registration period in 30 September 2021.

 Q: When is the period for Overseas Voting?